Why Does the Top of My Vagina Hurt?

 To diagnose uterine fibroids, your health care provider will do a pelvic exam and blood tests.
 They may also use an ultrasound to get a “picture” of your uterus and the location of the fibroids.
 They might also perform a procedure called a hysteroscopy.
 During this test, your doctor inserts a small lighted tube into your cervix to look at your uterus and Fallopian tubes.

-Zobacz też: Why is My Vagina Fat?
+Zobacz też: Why Does My Vagina Smell Like Onions?

 Adenomyosis